21 Different Types of Ants in Oregon

 17. Larger Yellow Ant

-These ants usually build their colonies outdoors but may also set up nests inside your home.
+These ants build their colonies outdoors but may also set up nests inside your home.
 They often live in large groups, which can number in the thousands.

 To control larger yellow ant populations, you must reduce the number of available food sources and nesting sites.